Geriatric Psychiatry Specialty Clinic

 Fellows join an interdisciplinary clinical and research team that provides clinical care, caregiver support, and conducts research trials.
 Fellows learn state-of-the-art methods for assessment of dementia, are exposed to the latest developments in neuroimaging and treatment for Alzheimer's disease, and have the opportunity to learn about current theories of the pathophysiology of dementia and the rationale for investigational therapies.

 Nursing Home Consultation

-This rotation is designed to provide in depth training for the indications and application of ECT.
+This rotation provides in depth training for the indications and application of ECT, rTMS and ketamine treatment.